georgia-tech-db/evadb/docs/source/reference/evaql.rst

 EVA Query Language Reference
 ============================

 EVA Query Language (EVAQL) is derived from SQL.
-It is tailored for video analytics.
+It is tailored for AI-driven analytics.
 EVAQL allows users to invoke deep learning models in the form of user-defined functions (UDFs).

 Here is an example where we first define a UDF wrapping around the FastRCNN object detection model.
 We then issue a query with this function to detect objects.